 Awesome nightlife, art galleries, shops and restaurants are all within a two block walking distance from the hostel.

-3. Black Pine Hostel (built for socialising)
+Old #3: Black Pine Hostel

 Last but not least we welcome you to the cosy Black Pine Hostel that has an enticing cafe right next door.

 This quaint building is located in a quiet residential area and has a real homely feel to it.

 It’s a lovely choice for solo travellers seeking social time and the rooms really help kick-start conversation.

 Dorms come with 5, 6 or 7 beds and they are all curtain free.